or

 This compiles the CUDA kernels during installation.
 By default, kernels are compiled for your local GPU architecture only (native).

-To compile for different or multiple architectures, pass a config setting to override the CUDA architectures:
+To compile for different or multiple architectures, set the scikit-build-core environment variable that overrides the CUDA architectures:

 # Compile for a specific architecture (e.g., Ampere)